 #1- Disclosure At The Top Of Blog Posts

 Right below the headline and before actual content, your affiliate disclaimer will be unavoidable.
-And in fact, that is what I do on my blog as you can see from the image below.
+And in fact, that is what I do on my review of Augusta Precious Metals (the best gold IRA company in the USA)

 #2- Disclosure On a Separate Page